TheLartians/PEGParser/README.md

 Compiling
 ---------
 lars::parser requires at least cmake 3.5 and c++17.
-To compile and run the calculator example:
+The following shows how to compile and run the calculator example.

 ```bash
 git clone --recursive https://github.com/TheLartians/Parser.git